Alex Turner: Early years and foundation

-2005–2007: Rise to fame
+National rise to prominence

 Arctic Monkeys came to national attention in early 2005.
 They received their first mention in a national newspaper in April, with a Daily Star reporter describing them as "the most exciting band to emerge this year".
 They self-released an EP, featuring the single "Fake Tales of San Francisco", in May and commenced their first nationwide tour soon afterwards.
 In June, in the midst of a bidding war, Arctic Monkeys signed to the independent label Domino Recording Company.
 After initial sessions with James Ford and Mike Crossey, they recorded an album in rural Lincolnshire with producer Jim Abbiss.
-Turner began dating London-based student Johanna Bennett around this time.
 In October, the single "I Bet You Look Good on the Dancefloor" debuted at number one on the UK Singles Chart.
 Whatever People Say I Am, That's What I'm Not, Arctic Monkeys' debut album, was released in January 2006, and debuted at number one on the UK Albums Chart.
 Turner's lyrics, chronicling teenage nightlife in Sheffield, were widely praised.
 Kelefa Sanneh of The New York Times remarked: "Mr. Turner's lyrics are worth waiting for and often worth memorizing, too ...
 He has an uncanny way of evoking Northern English youth culture while neither romanticizing it nor sneering at it."
 Musically, Alexis Petridis of The Guardian noted that the album was influenced by guitar bands "from the past five years ...
 Thrillingly, their music doesn't sound apologetic for not knowing the intricacies of rock history."

 It was the fastest-selling debut album in British music history and quickly became a cultural phenomenon.
 Turner was hailed by British press outlets as "the voice of a generation".
 In interview profiles, however, he was described as quiet and uncomfortable with attention.
 The band dismissed the hype, with Cook saying their goal was "to be able to grow like The Clash.
 When they started, it was a very basic, punky record.
 Then they started to take off and move in lots of directions.
 That's what we want."
 Less than two months after the album's release, Turner declared that Sheffield-inspired songwriting was "a closed book": "We're moving on and thinking about different things."
 Years later, Turner said that the attention during this period made him "a bit frightened or nervous": "We shut a lot of people out, just to try to keep some sort of control."
 The band turned down many promotional opportunities and quickly released new material – a five-track EP Who the Fuck Are Arctic Monkeys? in April, and a stand-alone single, "Leave Before the Lights Come On", in August.
 That summer, the band made the decision to permanently replace Nicholson, who had taken a touring break due to "fatigue", with Nick O'Malley, another childhood friend.
 Nicholson was informed at a band meeting, during which "Al did the speaking."
 Turner and Nicholson stopped speaking for two years but later repaired their friendship.